-Guitarist Osvaldo Di Dio paid tribute to Pino Daniele with his new album 'Blues for Pino', released on January 10.
-This musical project celebrates the tenth anniversary of the death of the famous Neapolitan singer-songwriter, a tribute that highlights the meaning and impact of the blues in Italian musical culture and beyond.
+Guitarist Osvaldo Di Dio paid tribute to Pino Daniele with his new album, 'Blues for Pino,' released on January 10th.
+This musical project commemorates the tenth anniversary of the famous Neapolitan singer-songwriter's passing, a tribute that highlights the significance and impact of the blues on Italian musical culture and beyond.

 An exceptional lineup